Contents

 Key Takeaways

 - Hourly askers want a median of $6.00 per hour.
-About 1 in 10 applicants quotes an hourly rate; 70 percent quote in Philippine pesos.
+About 13 percent of applicants quote an hourly rate; 56 percent quote in Philippine pesos.

-- 88 percent hold a college degree or higher, including 5 percent with a master’s degree.
+- 86 percent hold a university degree or higher, including 4 percent with a master’s degree or doctorate.

 Where this data comes from

-Every number in this report is first-party data: 773 unique applications submitted directly to Armasourcing, a Philippine virtual assistant agency, between October 2025 and May 2026.
-Of those, 630 stated a salary expectation, and 586 remained after removing 44 entries with obvious data-entry errors.
+Every number in this report is first-party data: 1,489 applications with a stated salary expectation, submitted directly to Armasourcing, a Philippine virtual assistant agency, between October 2025 and July 2026.
+Of those, 1,385 remained after removing 104 entries with obvious data-entry errors.
 We normalized every figure to US dollars per month, converting peso amounts at PHP 56 to the dollar and hourly rates at 160 working hours per month.
 Nobody was surveyed and nothing was scraped: these are the numbers real applicants typed into a job application when asked what they wanted to earn.

 The headline numbers: what Filipino VAs ask for in 2026